ODA2018Admin/OpenDataAlliance2018/README.md

 ------

-You will find the sign up sheets for future meetings in the [Meeting Facilitator & Topics](https://github.com/ODA2018Admin/OpenDataAlliance2018/blob/master/Meeting%20Facilitator%20and%20Topics.md) document.
+You will find the sign up sheet for future meetings in the [Meeting Facilitator & Topics](https://github.com/ODA2018Admin/OpenDataAlliance2018/blob/master/Meeting%20Facilitator%20and%20Topics.md) document.